Ivshti/linvodb3/README.md

 var options = { filename: "./test.db" }; // we can also pass store, which is a levelup instance var Person = new LinvoDB(name, schema, options); // New model

-LinvoDB.defaults // default options for every model
+LinvoDB.dbPath // default path where data files are stored for each model LinvoDB.defaults // default options for every model
 ```